dnsimple/dnsimple-support/content/articles/dns-hosting.md

 If you don't have a domain yet, you can [register a domain](https://dnsimple.com/tlds) with us, and subscribe to a DNS hosting plan to manage the domain with us.

 To use our DNS hosting service, the account must be subscribed to a valid plan.
-Each plan provides different levels of services and has a specific number of DNS zones (domains) included in the subscription fee.
+Each plan provides different levels of services.
 You can selectively enable/disable the DNS hosting service for a single domain, depending on whether you need to use our DNS hosting feature or not.

 ## Adding the domain